JonAbrams/ParsedURL/readme.md

 ### URL path

-The URL's path can be be accesseded or changed the same way you would the hostname:
+The URL's path can be be accessed or changed the same way you would the hostname:

     var path = purl.path;
     console.log(path);
-    purl.path = path.replace("jon", "time");
+    purl.path = path.replace("jon", "tim");
     console.log(purl.toString());

 Outputs: